Blatant sexual objectification not allowed on Jigidi

 Then there is the group that finds themselves objectified in the puzzle.
 They may state ‘inappropriate’ lacking a better term.
 Inappropriate sounds like you’re putting a moral judgment on something.
 We’re more concerned with the disconcerting emotions that flow with being objectified.

 Blatant sexual objectification is something we’ve gotten very used to.
 We hardly consider it eroticism when glancing at it - but your mind does and responds with emotions that in no small degree drives your focus and behavior.
+Therefore, the guidelines apply to both published and unpublished puzzles.

 This was the why’s – here come the HOW’S.